 Question of the Day

-Question of the Day is huge popular and one of the best Alexa skills.
+Question of the Day is hugely popular and one of the best Alexa skills.
 It gives you a new trivia question every day.
 They can be from literature, science, entertainment, the arts, and other categories.
 Correct answers garner points and you can see how other people answered the same question.
-It’s a neat little thing to give you brain a fun fact every day.
+It’s a neat little thing to give your brain a fun fact every day.
 It’s also completely free and easy to use.

 Uber or Lyft